newaetech/cw310-bergen-board/docs/README.md

 * Bottom-side heatsink mounted fan.

 The cross-flow fan is part number `BFB03505HHA-A`, the heatsink mounted fan is part number `MR3010H05B1-RSR`.

+The fan PWM speed is automatically controlled, and can cycle on/off which you may find annoying.
+If you prefer to have a constant fan speed, you can specify a "minimum pwm" speed using this python command:

+TODO

+Note the same PWM is sent to both the cross-flow and heatsink fan.
+The heatsink mounted fan responds differently than the cross-flow fan, so you may find it necessary to change the minimum speed value depending on the fan you have mounted.

 TODO - fan header